 Euclidean Algorithm

-The Euclidean algorithm is a recursive algorithm that will find the highest common factor (HCF) of two numbers.
-The HCF is the largest value that will evenly divide (leave no remainder) both values.
-It is based on the observation that the HCF can be found by iteratively comparing two values, substituting the difference of the values alternatively, until the values are equivalent.
-This convergent value is the HCF.
+The Euclidean algorithm is a simple and efficient algorithm for finding the greatest common divisor (GCD) of two numbers.
+It can be implemented both iteratively and recursively.
+The GCD is the largest value that will evenly divide (leave no remainder) both values.
+It is based on the observation that the GCD can be found by iteratively comparing two values, substituting the difference of the values alternatively, until the values are equivalent.
+This convergent value is the GCD.

-There are multiple methods to solve and find the highest common factor (HCF) of two numbers.
+There are multiple methods to solve and find the GCD of two numbers.
 In this explanation, let’s explore a basic approach first and then move on to the Euclidean algorithm.

 Method 1